-BSE : Listing of new Commercial Paper of birla Group Holdings Private Limited
+BSE : Listing of new Commercial Paper of Birla Group Holdings Private Limited

 500000.00<_o3a_p>

-The Issuing and Paying agent for the above mentioned instrument(s) is Axis Bank Limted
+The Issuing and Paying agent for the above mentioned instrument(s) is Axis bank ltd

 The trading members may also note as under: